What $5k/Month Buys in a HubSpot Retainer for Manufacturers

 How many hours of HubSpot support does $5,000 buy?

-When you sign a $5,000 monthly retainer, you are purchasing 20 to 33 hours of their time.
-That means the consultant spends about one full workday per week on your account.
+At any point in that range, the consultant spends about one workday per week on your account.
 Understanding this math is the best way to set realistic expectations with your leadership team regarding how fast projects will be completed.

 Option 1: HubSpot development deliverables